-- A little more than half of the respondents that responded to this question considered that there was a need for an alternative accounting treatment for the fact pattern of the transaction presented in illustrative example E. - Those that wanted an alternative mentioned the following:
+- 103 Almost half of the respondents considered that for illustrative example E there is a need for alternative accounting treatment. - 104 Those that wanted an alternative, to address the problems with current IFRS 9 the respondent mentioned the following alternatives.